Mangon3/Melbourne-Housing-Price-Prediction-Regression/README.md

 # Melbourne Housing Price Predictor

 This project develops and evaluates regression models to predict housing prices in Melbourne using the Melbourne_housing_FULL.csv dataset (sourced from Kaggle).
-It contains multiple Machine Learning features, including data cleaning, feature engineering, model training, evaluation, and deployment via Streamlit.
+It contains multiple Machine Learning features, including data cleaning, feature engineering, model training, evaluation, and deployment via Streamlit. (also the code comments are kind of messy or I straight up didn't include them so sorry :P)

 ## Data Preparation & EDA